nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list flashcards
+1. User requests to list flashcards.
-2. SWEe! shows a list of flashcards
+2. SWEe! shows a list of flashcards.

     Use case ends.